-Timber PAK SW Ltd aim to lead the southwest in reducing CO2 levels by building in Timber Frame
+Timber PAK SW Ltd are leading in the South West by reducing CO2 levels by manufacturing Timber Frames

 The UK could store 3.8 million tonnes of CO2 annually in new build timber homes

 New build homes in the UK could be effective carbon ‘banks’, capturing and storing nearly 4 million tonnes of CO2 every year if housing targets were met through timber-frame construction, new research from the timber industry’s sustainability campaign has revealed.
 (Source: Wood for Good September 2017)

 This process is known as “Carbon Sequestration”: Carbon Sequestration describes the long-term storage of carbon Dioxide or other forms of carbon to either mitigate or defer global warming and avoid dangerous climate change.

 Evidence can be shown by the accompanying videos released by Wood for Good.

 Trees absorb carbon.
 Building with modern methods of construction and timber means taking CO2 from the atmosphere and storing it in the built environment.